brenda70904/brenda70904/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
+        📫 How to reach me: brendaj0214@gmail.com
+        😄 Pronouns: She/Her
 - ⚡ Fun fact: ...
 -->